 Eastbourne Borough Council holds the freehold to over 4000 acres of Downland, of which around 3000 acres is farmed and 1000 acres open access land; the Downland forms part of the South Downs National Park.
-We are putting a Whole Estate Plan (WEP) in place in order to protect, enhance and conserve the Downland we own and manage for future generations and would welcome your views on our draft plan.
+We are putting a Whole Estate Plan (WEP) in place in order to protect, enhance and conserve the Downland we own and manage for future generations.

 What is a Whole Estate Plan?